opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 * Does ``Election`` need a property (maybe ``division_id``) to describe how broad is the broadest geography/jurisdiction of contests?
 This might be more accurate/flexible than ``Election.is_statewide``.
 This point might be more relevant to discuss later in the supplement proposal regarding election results.
 * Should ``Party`` be implemented as an ``Organization`` (or subclass)?
 If so, how do we handle national parties versus state parties (e.g., the DNC versus Missouri Democratic Party)?
 Would probably be more accurate to associate state and local candidates with state parties and federal candidates with the national parties.
 But most users will to want all Democrats to be grouped together regardless of the level of government, especially when analyzing election results.
 * Should the proposed subclasses of OCD data types (e.g., ``Election``, ``BallotMeasureContest``,  ``CandidateContest``) each implement its own ID or should it just inherit the id field of the base class?
+* Should competing to hold a public office in both the primary and the general election count as one candidacy or two?

 Implementation